Photography tips: How to take great pictures on your crappy camera

 Coax art magic out of your crappy little camera with a few handy photography tips.
 From force-flash to ‘vintage’ lomography, you’ll be amazed at what your crappy little camera can do!

 It’s a perfect day.
 Gorgeous light, great people around, perhaps a monument or building of note in the background.
 And there you are, loaded down, not with a sturdy DSLR with light meters and lenses that make getting beautiful snaps a foregone conclusion, but rather with a cheap digital point and shoot you found on sale for less then the cost of a really good hair cut.

 I have myself longed for a really smart camera outfit with all the trimmings and accessories, but it’s just not an expense many people can afford, unless they are making photography at the very least a serious hobby.
 But dammit, we dilettantes deserve to have nicely preserved memories as well!
-The good news is, taking decent pictures with even a crappy point and shoot digital camera is pretty easy with a few photography tips for taking great photos, starting with:

 1. Get a decent digital camera

 The obvious thing here, as with anything, is to pick the best camera you can afford.
 It is worth a little extra for the extra pixels or a few more bells and whistles; if nothing else, it gives you flexibilty on the run when you are “in the field” so to speak.
 That said…